s3prl/s3prl/README.md

 ```
 The above packages can be installed by the command: `pip install -r requirements.txt`

-- Here we list optional packages that need special attention, and we recommand you to install them manually:
+- Here we list optional packages that need special attention, and we recommend you to install them manually:
 ```
 ipdb             # debugger (Optional) apex             # faster optimization (Optional and non-essential, only needed if enabled in config)